learn-co-curriculum/phase-0-intro-to-css/README.md

 should be only one element with a given id** in an HTML document.
 This can make styling with the ID selector ideal for one-off styles.
 The id selector syntax is: `#idvalue`.
 Prefix the id attribute of an element with a '#' (hashtag/pound sign).
-Id selectors are more commonly used for selecting elements for JavaScript, however, we will explain that in later lessons!
+Id selectors are more commonly used to select elements for JavaScript, however, we will explain that in later lessons!

 ```css